 In keeping with the licence requirement, the bore is well sealed against ingress of surface and sub-surface water with a concrete pit and air-tight seal (Gatic).
 Concrete grout has been installed around the casing to a depth of 16 m.
 Below this, 2m of bentonite has been installed to seal the bore and support the grout.
 Below the bentonite, gravel packing has been placed between the borehole and the casing.

 SCADA records of water level in the bore demonstrate that there is an expected decrease in response to pumping.
 While the nature of the fractured geology allows the bore to recharge quite quickly, no sudden rises in water level or sudden falls in turbidity have been observed after rain events confirming no surface water ingress.
 The groundwater, however, should be assumed to be under the influence of surface water because of the fractured geology.
+The water from the bore is tested weekly by a NATA accredited laboratory, so any changes in water quality will be identified immediately.

-The new bore is situated a very short distance from the Storage Tank complex (Brown and Blue).
+The bore is situated a very short distance from the Storage Tank complex (Brown and Blue).
 The pipework linking the Production Bore with the Storage Tank complex is entirely underground which substantially reduces the risk of human interference.